TosinJs/hng-intro/json-converter/go/Readme.md

 ![h1](https://user-images.githubusercontent.com/68669102/199635609-1f0f2c34-b030-4d7d-b8a7-300dfd10aa90.PNG)

-## Note: This Code is hardcoded in a lot of areas as the structure of the csv file im expecting is not clear yet.
+## Note: This Code is hardcoded in a lot of areas as the structure of the csv file I'm expecting is not clear yet.